djnavarro/caladown/README.md

-Blogdown will then generate the [example site](https://djnavarro.github.io/hugo-slum/) in the `docs` folder, which provides a short tutorial on how to get started using the package and what it is capale of.
+Blogdown will then generate the [example site](https://djnavarro.github.io/hugo-slum/) in the `docs` folder, which provides a short tutorial on how to get started using the package and what it is capable of.

+## Warning\!

+On the off chance that anyone plans to use this other than me… probably not a good idea right now.
+It is *very* experimental, I’m using it largely as a method of teaching myself new things, and no part of the API is stable at the moment.